 However, that initial outcry doesn’t tell the whole story.
 In fact it seems quite the opposite: according to some data points, Nike’s sales have surged some 31% since the campaign.
 Truth indeed that standing for something is important in this age of cynicism and rock bottom corporate trust.

-“Brands will be judged by this generation of consumers who, more so than ever, want to get behind brands that stand for something.”
+“Brands will be judged by this generation of consumers who, more so than ever, want to get behind organisations that stand for something.”

 Whether Gillette continue the P&G trend of being early movers on a key issue, or a more cynical brand trying to lay claim to a very hot topic, remains to be seen.
 In fact, it will be determined by their actions in the coming weeks and months, for example: will they continue the debate or is this just a one off?
 Will they review their pink ‘Venus’ range for women (that includes names like Passion and Embrace and costs more than the men’s ranges)?

 We’ll have to see, but as Patagonia CEO Rose Marcario put it when discussing other companies embracing social issues, “the companies that do that in a way that’s really consistent with their values are rewarded for doing it”.

 If I were to hazard a guess, I would imagine this will not lead to the huge drop-off in market share that the #boycottgillette hashtag is currently predicting.
-Ultimately, they will be judged by this generation of consumers who, more so than ever, want to get behind brands that stand for something.
+Ultimately, they will be judged by this generation of consumers who, more so than ever, want to get behind organisations that stand for something.

 So, bravo then to Gillette, for the ambition to take on the subject.
 If this trend continues, 2019 could very well become the year of the brave brand.